gandalf3/The-Queen-s-Workers/README.md

 ^^^ here is another big hint for the Easter Egg: Notice, it does not say, "X-27" but only "X27."

+FOr those of you having a really hard time finding it, here is another hint: "Use the numpad, and don't release until your done"

 ## Legal mumbo-jumbo: